Main Content

 How not to Price your Home:

 Assessor’s Value: Proposition 13 guarantees that property taxes be increased each year based on the assessor’s minimal increase (not more than 2% annually) – not based on property appreciation.
-The assessor’s value has absolutely nothing to do with your home’s value.
+The assessor’s value has nothing to do with your home’s value.

 Leave a Reply